SunderlandLab/pfas_sources_disparities/README.md

 - **1a_HUC processing and modelling.R**: arrange watershed data by aggregating the community water system data; spatial error regressions with watershed data
 - **1b_Sources and demographics.R**: logistic regressions estimating the association between sociodemographic factors and the presence of sources in watersheds of CWS
 - **1c_PFAS-demo modelling.R**: logistic regressions estimating the association between sociodemographic factors and PFAS detections (>5 ng/L) and detections above the lowest state-level MCL in CWS
-- **1d_Secondary analysis modelling.R**: secondary analyses, including analyses stratified by urban/rural classification
+- **1d_Secondary + sensitivity analysis modelling.R**: secondary analyses, including analyses stratified by urban/rural classification

 Additional secondary analyses are also available in the sub-folder ("Additional secondary analyses").
 They include analyses incorporating additional area-level measures of racial/ethnic composition and socioeconomic status.